Why New Hardware Startups Fail and How to Make Sure Yours Doesn’t

 When I brought my own hardware product to market I definitely made a lot of mistakes.
 However, I gained so much valuable knowledge from both the things I did right and the things I did wrong.
 Helping others avoid these mistakes is my primary focus now.

-When it comes to new hardware startups, there are so many possible mistakes to be made.
-There’s a reason behind the cliché “Hardware is hard!”.
-You would be wise to study in detail how other hardware startups have gone wrong.
+When it comes to developing and selling a new hardware product, there are so many possible mistakes to be made.
+There’s a reason behind the cliché “Hardware is hard!”

-The top reasons for hardware startup failures can broadly be divided into three categories: technical, financing, and sales/marketing.
+The top reasons new hardware businesses fail can broadly be divided into three categories: technical, financial, and sales/marketing.

 “I’ve found learning from failure is one of the most powerful tools we have to help hardware companies prosper.”

 – Ben Einstein, Founder of Bolt.io (Venture capital firm specializing in hardware startups)

 Technical issues generally occur during the development and early manufacturing stages.
 The more complicated the product, the more challenging it will be to avoid mistakes during these stages.

 Product development is complex, expensive, and almost always takes longer than anticipated.
 Even big tech companies developing new products always struggle to estimate the time and cost required.